PhiAbs/W-CDNet/README.md

 ![W-CDNet model structure](docs/model_all_simplified_cropped.svg)

+---
 ## Demo
 Demo scripts are provided for training and testing on the AICD dataset.
-A notebook is provided which can be run on google Colab.
+A demo [notebook](Demo/demo.ipynb) is provided which can be run on google Colab.
 In order to understand how to use the scripts in this repo, please refer to the notebook.
 Setup steps are shown below.

 ### Setup
 See *requirements.txt* or *requirements_gpu.txt*, depending on whether a GPU is available or not.